 Calm Zone gives access to breathing exercises, activities, games and videos to help let go of stress.

 Samaritans is a registered charity aimed at providing emotional support to anyone in emotional distress, struggling to cope, or at risk of suicide.
-They offer support to those of all ages including children and young people, there is a free and confidential call line that can be contacted anytime.
+There is a free and confidential call line that can be contacted anytime.

-CAMHS (Specialist Child and Adolescent Mental Health Services) CAMHS are the NHS services that assesses and treat young people with emotional, behavioural or mental health difficulties, the service is delivered across the whole of Hertfordshire.
+CAMHS (Specialist Child and Adolescent Mental Health Services) are the NHS services that assess and treat young people with emotional, behavioural or mental health difficulties, the service is delivered across the whole of Hertfordshire.

 CAMHS crisis clinician is available 24 hours a day, seven days a week, to provide advice to families and professionals about children/young people in a mental health crisis and/or to arrange an assessment if required.